Relaxing the I.I.D. Assumption: Adaptively Minimax Optimal Regret via Root-Entropic Regularization: Related work

 \subsection{Notions of easy data}

 Beyond quantifying the minimax performance of decision rules under distributional assumptions, significant progress has been made over the last decade towards \regretname{} bounds that depend on key summary statistics of the observed data sequence.
 While the terminology for these types of bounds varies in the literature, we will follow the nomenclature of \citet{cesabianchi2007secondorder}, who differentiate between zero-order, first-order, and second-order \regretname{} bounds.
-In this work, we use stochastic constraints to link zero- and second-order bounds in a general framework, allowing us to compare with results derived in a wide range of settings.
+We use stochastic constraints to link zero- and second-order bounds in a general framework, and hence can compare with results derived in a wide range of settings.

 Zero-order bounds refer to those that depend only on the time horizon, the size of the expert class, and an absolute bound on the size of the predictions (alternatively, the losses).
 Results of this nature have existed for many years, beginning with \citet{littlestone94} and \citet{vovk98}, and are concisely summarized by \citet{plg07}.
 These bounds are often dubbed \emph{worst-case} or \emph{adversarial}, since they hold for any sequence of observations subject to the aforementioned global constraints.